Python preview package for local tool-call checks

 veto_call = from_openai_tool_call(tool_call)

-# Authorization already enforced by wrapped tools
+# Guardrails already enforced by governed tools

 result = await execute_wrapped(veto_call)Anthropic Claude

-from veto import Veto, to_anthropic_tools, from_anthropic_tool_use
+from veto_sdk import Veto, to_anthropic_tools, from_anthropic_tool_use

 import anthropic